kubeedge/website/content/en/author/admin/_index.md

 +++
 KubeEdge is an open source system for extending native containerized application orchestration capabilities to hosts at Edge.It is built upon kubernetes and provides fundamental infrastructure support for network, app. deployment and metadata synchronization between cloud and edge.
 Kubeedge is licensed under Apache 2.0. and free for personal or commercial use absolutely.
 We welcome contributors!

+Our goal is to make an open platform to enable Edge computing, extending native containerized application orchestration capabilities to hosts at Edge, which built upon kubernetes and provides fundamental infrastructure support for network, app deployment and metadata synchronization between cloud and edge.